fortio/fortio/README.md

   -gomaxprocs int
 	Setting for runtime.GOMAXPROCS, <1 doesn't change the default -grpc
-	Use GRPC (health check) for load testing -grpc-max-streams uint
+	Use GRPC (health check by default, add -ping for ping) for load testing -grpc-max-streams uint
 	MaxConcurrentStreams for the grpc server.
 Default (0) is to leave the option unset.